sealj553/dmenu-aliases-zsh/README.md

 * gets list of zsh commands and sorts
 * joins streams with aliases first and passes to dmenu
 * first word of output removed, the rest is executed

-# that unsightly sed line:
-* remove all lines starting with #
-* remove all lines that are blank
-* remove the word "alias" from each line
-* remove the first "=" on each line
-* alias cmd1="cmd2"  ->  cmd1 "cmd2"